These instructions are for drafting a One-Dart Bodice Front block.

 - This Bodice Block is for garments with sleeves.
 Note that when making sleeveless garments, garments with cutaway armholes or low necklines, you will need to make adjustments.
 See the section on Contouring; if you have already marked the Bodice Block with contour markings, you can just transfer them to this block.

 - You can download a summary (5 page PDF file) here.
-You may prefer to download this for printing to save paper.
 You can refer to these step-by-step instructions online if any steps on this summary need further explanation.
 This summary is best printed in color.